broadinstitute/ml4h/model_zoo/PCLR/README.md

 ## Lead II PCLR
 [Lead II PCLR](./PCLR_lead_II.h5) is like lead I PCLR except it was trained with all ECGs sampled to 250Hz.

+## C3PO PCLR and AUG C3PO PCLR
+We also provide PCLR models trained using subjects from the C3PO cohort, with and without augmentation.
+The model files are available via:

+`git lfs pull --include model_zoo/PCLR/c3po_pclr.h5`

+`git lfs pull --include model_zoo/PCLR/aug_c3po_pclr.h5`

+You can get ECG representations using for example [get_representations.py(ecgs, model_name='c3po_pclr')](./get_representations.py).
+`get_representations.get_representations` builds `N x 320` ECG representations from `N` ECGs.

+The model expects 10s 12-lead ECGs measured in milli-volts with a specific lead order and interpolated to be 2,500 samples long.
+Note that this interpolation is different from the standard PCLR model.
+[preprocess_ecg.py](./preprocess_ecg.py) shows how to do the pre-processing; when calling it remember to set `ecg_samples=2500`.

+The code snippet above showing example inference with UKB ECGs is also appropriate for these models.
+Remember to:
+1. Load `c3po_pclr.h5` or `aug_c3po_pclr.h5` instead of `PCLR.h5`.
+2. Interpolate to 2500 instead of 4096.

 ## Alternative save format
 The newer keras saved model format is available for the 12-lead and single lead models at [PCLR](./PCLR)